Rakhyvel/Erovra/requests.md

 	- Faster production
 	- More health
 	- Takes a minute to convert
+	- If not full health, should repair, taking longer the more damaged and higher it is
+- Repair function
 - Bullets should have streaks
 - Make cruisers a lil more rotund
 - Add gunners to bombers